AndrewBrehmAtDialexa/MVVMExample/README.md

 * NOTE: All files created from this point on (unless specified) will be inside the Unit Test Target.
 * Add pods (Quick, Nimble, ViewInspector).
 * Create an extension file to extend your SwiftUI Views as Inspectable [EXAMPLE](https://github.com/AndrewBrehmAtDialexa/MVVMExample/blob/master/MVVMExampleTests/ViewInspector/InspectableView%2BExtensions.swift)
+* You may want to copy / use the extension file created in this project to make fetching view attributes easier [EXAMPLE](https://github.com/AndrewBrehmAtDialexa/MVVMExample/blob/master/MVVMExampleTests/ViewInspector/Inspection%2BExtensions.swift)

+##

 GitIgnore